Pre-Veterinary Internships for Aspiring Vets

-Browse some of the great internship opportunities available for undergraduates pursuing a veterinary career.
+There are several great opportunities available for undergraduates pursuing a veterinary career.

-Opportunities at the CVM are available to undergraduate, graduate, and professional students in the U.S. that have maintained at least a 3.5 GPA and are pursuing a course of study in a veterinary related field.
-The program is ten weeks in length and begins in June.
+Opportunities at the CVM are available to undergraduate, graduate, and professional students in the U.S. who have maintained at least a 3.5 GPA and are pursuing a course of study in a veterinary-related field.
+The program is 10 weeks in length and begins in June.

 MSU's Enrichment Summer Program

-The Michigan State University College of Veterinary Medicine offers an Enrichment Summer Program to aspiring veterinary students.
+The Michigan State University College of Veterinary Medicine offers its Enrichment Summer Program to aspiring veterinary students.

-The ESP program is offered to educationally, economically, or culturally disadvantaged students with a 2.7-grade point average or higher.
-There are three program levels, ranging from undergrads wishing to explore a veterinary career to those who have already made the decision to become vets and will apply to a professional program within the next year.
+The ESP is offered to educationally, economically, or culturally disadvantaged students with a 2.7 GPA or higher.
+There are three program levels, ranging from undergrads wishing to explore a veterinary career to those who already have made the decision to become vets and will apply to a professional program within the next year.

 Interns are compensated with a stipend, and additional compensation for travel assistance is possible.
 Housing is available on the MSU campus at an additional cost.

 The Purdue University School of Veterinary Medicine in Indiana offers a Veterinary Scholars Summer Research Program for undergraduate and graduate students.

 This program is designed to expose future vets to nonpractice careers such as biomedical or clinical research.
 During their time at Purdue, students complete their own research study under the direction of a Purdue faculty member.

 Undergraduate students are compensated with a stipend of $3,000 for the summer program, while graduate students are compensated at the rate of $5,000.